 As a former judge for minors, I evaluated several of Tdh’s juvenile justice projects and programmes.
 Later, when I became a member of the United Nations’ Committee on the Rights of the Child, I realised how much impact the organisation had in the field.
 Generally it operated in very vulnerable countries where humanitarian aid, protection activities and support for children were characterised by difficulties in accessing sites and politico-administrative hurdles.
 Despite this, Tdh was a benchmark – and sometimes the last NGO still operating.

 I have a deep respect for the work this organisation has performed for such a long time.
 I also have a deep respect for the people who work there, who seek to create a better existence for thousands of children, to include children in decision-making processes and to support these children’s families.

 It was not a difficult decision to become one of the people who contribute their time and skills to the foundation’s Executive Board, playing their part in this joint effort.

-Meet the management team that leads our staff in Lausanne, Zurich - and in more than 30 countries around the world.
+Meet the executive team that leads our staff in Lausanne, Zurich - and in more than 30 countries around the world.

 My career has been guided by a desire to not be indifferent to distress, suffering or injustice, wherever they may arise.